Kabale town

 Lake Bunyonyi

-Taking on a tour in Kabale town cannot be complete without a visit to Lake Bunyonyi.
+A tour in Kabale town cannot be complete without a visit to Lake Bunyonyi.
 The lake is located between the Kabale and Kisoro districts stretching for about 25 kilometers.
 Lake Bunyonyi is the deepest freshwater lake in Uganda and the second deepest in Africa with a depth of more than 40 meters.
 The highlights of Lake Bunyonyi are the 29 islands scattered around the entire lake.
 Among the islands on this lake, Akampene Island is the most popular as it was used as a punishment island for girls who would get pregnant before marriage.

 Bwindi Impenetrable National Park